Electronic Visit Verification Information

 Fiserv’s team is committed to working with DHS to ensure a smooth implementation of the EVV system.

 The AuthentiCare solution, provided by Fiserv, is an electronic application.
 AuthentiCare’s mobile application is available on Android and iOS, and simply requires the user to download and install the app from the Google Play Store or the Apple App Store.
-AuthentiCare is also accessible from the beneficiary’s landline, if available.
+AuthentiCare is also accessible from the client’s landline, if available.
 Check out the AuthentiCare webpage (HTML, new window) for more detailed information and to get a look and feel of how the system may function for you.

 The declaration form on this page is for Medicaid fee-for-service only, not PASSE.
 You do not need to complete another declaration form for the PASSE’s, just one indicating which system (AuthentiCare or third-party) your agency will be using.
 They will be reaching out to you about the process to work with their EVV vendor.